exonum/exonum-doc/src/architecture/serialization.md

 #### Slices

-A slice is a data structure consisting of a collection of same type elements.
+A slice is a data structure consisting of an arbitrary number of same type elements.
 A slice is stored so that the position of each element can be computed from its index.
 Slice elements are located in memory without gaps in the order of increasing their indexes.

-Slices like sequences have header and body.
+Slices like structures have header and body.
 If slice consists of [fixed-length](#fixed-length-types) elements, then its body contain elements themselves.
 If slice consists of [var-length](#var-length-types) elements, the body of such a slice contains pointers to the elements of the slice, and elements themselves are located